 - Front wearing often gets too uncomfortable or difficult as a pregnancy progresses.
-You will like to want to move to a hip carry (if your SSC offers this option) or a back carry if your child is ready for it.
+You will like to want to move to a hip carry (if your SSC offers this option) or a back carries if your child is ready for it.

 - Play with the position of your waistband to find the most comfortable position for you (hint: this can also change during the course of your pregnancy).
 You can wear the waistband under your belly or over your belly safely.
-Try both to see which you prefer!
+Try both to see which one you prefer!

 Wearing a Ring Sling while pregnant

 Rings Slings are also very commonly owned before becoming pregnant.
 Many pregnant women find a ring sling to be one of the great baby carriers to use while pregnant because baby can be worn off to the side.
 Ring slings are simple to use and offer quick up and down.